assaferan/ModFrmGL2/SmoothModelsREADME.md

 Warning : This may take a long time and a large amount of memory.

-The models themselves can be found under the folder "q-expansions" classified in folders according to their genus.
+The models themselves can be found under the folder "data/modular curves" classified in folders according to their genus.
 Each curve is given in a *.m file labeled by its Cummins-Pauli label.
 Curves of Shimura type have an appended "_shim" suffix, so for example a curve corresponding to the congruence subgroup 9A10 is listed under "Genus 10/9A10_shim.m".

 The code that computes the Betti numbers can be found in ModFrmGL2/SmoothModel.m.
 This file also contains code to compute the image of a curve in P2 using the three divisors with maximal multiplicity, which in cases without higher order cancellation (quadratic and above) yields back the smooth plane model.